Shippable/docs/sources/platform/tutorial/workflow/crud-syncrepo.md

 To change the syncRepo name and subscription integration used:

+* Click on the `+` button in your subscription dashboard and thereafter on the syncRepo you want to edit.
+You can either search for the syncRepo or use the pagination controls to find it.

-* Click on the created `syncRepo` resource in subscription enable page.
-This will open syncRepo info modal, click on `Edit` button.
+* Click on the syncRepo and on `Edit` in the rendered popup.

 <img src="/images/platform/tutorial/workflow/syncRepo-info.png" alt="Info of syncRepo">